1-gut/machine_learning_for_ibd_fatigue/readme.md

 1. Run the notebooks in numerical order (1_demographics.ipynb → 2_dnn.ipynb → etc.)
 2. Each notebook saves outputs to the appropriate directory in output
 3. Validation notebooks (7-10) rely on trained models from earlier notebooks
+4. For additional data harmonization or legacy pipelines, see `archived_notebooks/`

 ## 📝 Citation